 16. Invesco MSCI Green Building ETF

-The Invesco MSCI Green Building ETF is one more possible option for investors who chase absolute sustainability in their business decisions.
+The Invesco MSCI Green Building ETF is another option for investors chasing absolute sustainability in their business decisions.
 Unlike other Invesco options, this fund is built around a core of sustainable, green building companies.

 The Green Building ETF comprises successful companies in construction, material, and related industries.
-All the companies that are part of this fund bring the world one step closer to sustainable buildings – and a better environment.
+All the companies in this fund bring the world closer to sustainable buildings – and a better environment.

 With no oil or gas investments, the Invesco MSCI Green Building ETF is ideal for investors who want to build a smarter, cleaner portfolio that will work for them.